 In 2010, as in the reminiscence of a dream, he subtly recalled the [ Movements ] harmonies and melodies with an immersive remix album [ Altered ] – Second Movements and started the Origin series, four albums which aim to present archives and unreleased songs. [ Until we meet the sky ] and [ Random Friday ] two orphic albums composed in parallel confirm his ability to switch and explore new musical genres.
 In 2013 he released the second chapter in the Origin serie Origin # 02.

-2014 Solar Fields started his own label called, droneform records where he now release most of hes music.
-The album Red, Green, Blue was the first three releases that went out.
+2014 Solar Fields started his own label called “Droneform records” where he now releases most of his music.
+The albums Red, Green, Blue were the first three releases on this label.

-On September 30, 2015, it was confirmed by DICE, as well as Solar Fields himself, that he is indeed creating the in-game score of Mirror’s Edge: Catalyst.
-In June 2016 Solar Fields Released the Mirror’s Edge Catalyst Official soundtrack album witch is spaning over 5 hours of music.
+On September 30, 2015, it was confirmed by DICE, as well as Solar Fields himself, that he was indeed creating the in-game score of Mirror’s Edge: Catalyst.
+In June 2016 Solar Fields Released the Mirror’s Edge Catalyst Official soundtrack album which spans over 5 hours of music.

-He is now currently working on his next Solar Fields album and also some new and exited collaborations.
+He is currently working on his next Solar Fields album as well as some new and exciting collaborations.